JavaTMP/JavaTMP/docs/pages/high-level-template-structure.md

 The following file structure provide the output JS files from gulp's task 'generate-dist':
 ```
-./web/assets/dist/js
+.\JavaTMP-User-Starter\src\main\webapp\assets\dist
 +---javatmp-plugins-all-locale-*.min.js (For each Locale key defines `src.localeJS` object like `src.localeJS.en`)
 +---javatmp-plugins-all.min.js
 +---javatmp.min.js
 ```

-These Javascript files are referenced from index html/JSP page. kindly see the following pages for more information:
+These Javascript files are referenced from index.jsp page. kindly see the following pages for more information:
-- `./JavaTMP/JavaTMP-Static-Ajax/web/index.html`
-- `./JavaTMP/JavaTMP-Static-Ajax/web/index-rtl.html`
 - `./JavaTMP/JavaTMP-User-Starter/web/WEB-INF/index.jsp`

 ## Global And Mandatory Front-end Resources
-In `index.html` page, we defined and initialized the global resources. the following list of front-end resources are used when initializing page parts through calling of `index.init` method:
+In `index.jsp` page, we defined and initialized the global resources. the following list of front-end resources are used when initializing page parts through calling of `index.init` method:
 *   `NProgress`.
 We use NProgress library to provide a red progress bar at top of the browser page for all fetching activities.
 *   `jQuery`.
 JavaTMP templates are mainly based on jQuery Javascript library.